xyb3rt/sxiv/README.md

     -g GEOMETRY  set window position and size
                  (see section GEOMETRY SPECIFICATIONS of X(7))
-    -p           pixelize, i.e. turn off image anti-aliasing -s           scale all images to fit into window -v           print version information and exit
+    -p           pixelize, i.e. turn off image anti-aliasing -q           be quiet, disable warnings
-    -W           enable printing of warnings
+    -s           scale all images to fit into window -v           print version information and exit
     -Z           same as `-z 100'
     -z ZOOM      scale all images to current zoom level, use ZOOM at startup